adobe/coral-spectrum/README.md

 Check out the [Build Process wiki](https://git.corp.adobe.com/Reef/CoralUI/wiki/Build-Process-&-Technology) for information on building CoralUI.

 ## More Information
 See the [CoralUI Wiki](https://git.corp.adobe.com/Reef/CoralUI/wiki) for more information on contributing.
-If you'd like to be assigned issues for feature rqeuest, contact [Larry Davis](mailto:lawdavis@adobe.com).
+If you'd like to be assigned issues for feature request, contact [Larry Davis](mailto:lawdavis@adobe.com).